zpoint/Redis-Internals/Server/cluster/gossip/gossip.md

 # when will the MSG be sent

-Redis currently support the following MSG type
+Redis currently support the following MSG types

     #define CLUSTERMSG_TYPE_PING 0          /* Ping */
     #define CLUSTERMSG_TYPE_PONG 1          /* Pong (reply to Ping) */